- The entire Metal Gear series is rife with instances of breaking the fourth wall.

 - The cast of Zenonia often break the fourth wall, such as when the Chief of Hades tells Regret that "People in this game are rude." and to have an open mind.

 - In the game Castle Shikigami III (full name Castle of Shikigami III), the characters sometimes break the fourth wall, such as Reika from Time Gal.

 - Reika also mentions the game Time Gal, then asking the players.

 Reika: No arrows show up on the screen, so I don't know which way to go.
 Hey, don't you guys playing the game think so too?

-And it gets more odd; Reika metions THE PLAYERS, then TELLING THE PLAYERS TO POWER UP THEIR STRENGH at the begining of the last boss.
+- And it gets more odd; Reika mentions THE PLAYERS, then TELLING THE PLAYERS TO POWER UP THEIR STRENGTH at the beginning of the last boss.